Misinformation is not about Bad Facts: An Analysis of the Production and Consumption of Fringe Content: The Content: News Production and Sharing

 \subsubsection{Setup.}

-We manually inspect randomly selected articles and identify four specific topics -- `Top Stories,' `Australia,' `Finance,' and `Climate Change' -- that exhibited interesting content contrasts. \cref{tab:art_text_LIWC} shows the number of articles from far-right and moderate publishers for each category.
-We gather the content of each article using the \textsc{beautifulsoup} Python library\footnote{\textsc{beautifulsoup}: \url{https://pypi.org/project/beautifulsoup4/}}.
+We qualitatively inspected randomly selected articles and identified four specific topics -- `Top Stories,' `Australia,' `Finance,' and `Climate Change' -- that exhibited interesting content contrasts. \cref{tab:art_text_LIWC} shows the number of articles from far-right and moderate publishers for each category.
+We gather the content of each article using the \textsf{beautifulsoup} Python library\footnote{\textsc{beautifulsoup}: \url{https://pypi.org/project/beautifulsoup4/}}.
 Next, we use LIWC to analyze the text of each article and perform {\it t-tests} to find whether articles from far-right publishers show statistically significant differences from moderates.
-To present significant results, we use the Bonferroni correction, i.e., $p < \cfrac{\alpha}{117}$ where $\alpha = 0.05$.
+To present significant results, we use the Bonferroni correction, i.e., $p < \alpha/117$ where $\alpha = 0.05$ (note: there are $117$ categories in LIWC, see \cref{subsec:linguistic-measurements}).